-Even with the above sunscreen warning, we know some of y’all are going to wind up with a sunburn.
+Even if you regularly slather on the sunscreen, chances are someone will end up with a sunburn.
 It just happens.
 The excitement, the heat, the sweat.
 Be prepared by bringing aloe vera to soothe sore spots.
 I’m a huge fan of the kind that comes in tubs.
 Less potential for mess.
-A new find I love has been aloe vera wipes, perfect for carry-on queens.
+A new find I love has been aloe vera wipes, perfect for us carry-on queens.

 I also love these adult ponchos from Amazon.
 They call them disposable but they’re sturdy!
 You can use these throughout your whole trip without ripping them.
 In the spirit of keeping things dry, we also recommend looking at a backpack rain cover.
 Keep all your belongings dry with a bright cover that doubles as a clear visual for the kids to find you.

 SheBuysTravel Tip: Don’t get really cheap and buy the plastic ponchos from the Dollar Store.
 They rip.

 In case you haven’t heard,

 Join our Private Disney FB Group for more tips!
 JOIN HERE